GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 related_post: use-imagemin-to-compress-images
 ---

 In this codelab, learn how to use a simple URL API to optimize images for faster downloads and serve media in next-gen formats.
-All of that happens dynamically in the Cloud without any build step.
+All of that happens dynamically in the cloud without any build step.

 ## Get a Cloudinary account